PerlinWarp/perlinwarp.github.io/README.md

 # perlinwarp.github.io

+##Adding a post

+To add a post make a new mark down file in the _posts folder.
+The naming convention needs to be year-month-day-title.md

-Adding P5.js to a page
+## Adding P5.js to a page
 1. Go to _layouts and make a html file

 2. Add p5.js and a div where you want your canvas after or before.

 ```